Shell

 Note

 By default, Shell runs other programs asynchronously: a program started with Shell may not have finished — or even fully started — by the time the statements following Shell are executed.
-To wait for the program to finish, hold on to the returned task ID and poll the process by way of the Win32 OpenProcess/WaitForSingleObject APIs (or use a higher-level helper).
+To wait for the program to finish, retain the returned task ID and poll the process via the Win32 OpenProcess/WaitForSingleObject APIs (or use a higher-level helper).

 Example